 A Kazoo is a musical instrument resembling a flute, recorder or other wind instruments but quite shorter.
 The kazoo is a percussion instrument that’s structured differently than typical wind instruments.
 It’s designed to create a buzzing or timbral quality to the musician’s voice and a resonating membrane.
 To use a kazoo ones blows, or speaks through the membrane to produce the buzzing quality.
 For more diversity, the musician can completely or partially cover the membrane.

 “In addition to these structural differences, a kazoo is also played different than conventional instruments.
-In brass instruments, the buzzing sound of the lips is amplified to produce the notes.
-In wood-wind instruments, musical notes are created by the vibration of the reed.
+[With] brass instruments, the buzzing sound of the lips is amplified to produce the notes.
+In woodwind instruments, musical notes are created by the vibration of the reed.
 The kazoo relies on the voice of the musician to produce the sound.
-When a musician plays a kazoo, he hums into it and that causes the thin film to vibrate.
+When a musician plays the kazoo, he hums into it and that causes the thin film to vibrate.
 This vibration changes with the sound of the voice giving it the buzzing quality, which is unique to the kazoo.”
 Explains Encyclopedia.com

 Amplifying the voice, it’s a rather creative instrument with a unique sound.